Jill L. Maderer, Senior Rabbi

 Cantor Frankel is a native of Newton, Massachusetts and a graduate of Columbia University.
 While in college she also studied at the University of Bristol in England.
 She is fortunate to have lived in multiple cities around the United States and around the world and to have experienced Jewish life in many diverse communities.

 She is privileged to participate in all aspects of synagogue life here at Rodeph Shalom: worship, adult and youth education, pastoral care, and visioning.
 She is most proud of two initiatives she has created in her time at RS.
 First, Ani Kinor:The RS Orchestra, a “mini-orchestra” of seven pieces including strings, enlivens our Shabbat service twice a month, providing a lush musical foundation from which our prayers can soar.
 Additionally, each May the RS Youth Theater, in partnership with the MacGuffin Theater and Film Company here in Philadelphia, stages an original musical based on Jewish texts.
 Thirty of our congregation’s children rehearse all winter and spring to bring the production to life and Jewish theater to the stage.

-Cantor Frankel currently serves on the Executive Board of the American Conference of Cantors and was the co-chair of the 2016 ACC/GTM Convention held in Philadelphia.
-She lives in Center City with her husband David and daughters, Sivan and Meital.
+Cantor Frankel currently serves as a Vice-President on the officer team of the American Conference of Cantors and was the co-chair of the 2016 ACC/GTM Convention held in Philadelphia.
+She lives in Center City with her husband David and their two daughters.

 Alan D. Fuchs, Rabbi Emeritus